Master Agreement for AU

 Contentstack exclusively retains and shall continue to exclusively retain all right, title, and interest, including all related IPRs and all derivative works, in and to the Software, Documentation, Services, Services Description, and Contentstack’s Confidential Information, whether in machine-readable (source, object code or other format), printed or other form, including any and all performance data, usage data, machine learning, anonymized metadata, and anything developed or delivered by or on behalf of Contentstack under or connection with this Agreement and any Order Forms.
 All rights not expressly granted to Customer in this Agreement with respect to the Software or Services are reserved by, and for, Contentstack.

 Customer is not obligated to provide Contentstack with any suggestions, enhancements, recommendations, or other feedback relating to the Software or Services (“Suggestions”).
 Customer hereby grants to Contentstack a royalty-free, fully paid up, worldwide, transferable, sublicensable, irrevocable, perpetual right and license to use, copy, modify, analyze and distribute, including by incorporating into any software or services owned, licensed, or provided by Contentstack (including the Software and Services), all Customer Data Results in anonymized and aggregated format and all Suggestions.

 5.3 Customer IPRs

-Customer exclusively retains and will continue to exclusively retain all rights, titles, and interest in and to all IPRs embodied in or associated with Customer’s Confidential Information and to any results generated by Customer using the Software and the Services (“Customer Data Results”), subject to Section 5.2.
+Customer exclusively retains and shall continue to exclusively retain all right, title, and interest in and to all IPRs embodied in or associated with Customer’s Confidential Information and to any results generated by Customer using the Software and the Services (“Customer Data Results”), subject to Section 5.2.

 5.4 Customer Data and Customer Data Results